Insurance Deductibles: Types, Calculations, and When They're Misapplied

 Applying the Deductible to the Wrong Coverage

-Your homeowner policy has multiple coverage parts: Coverage A (Dwelling), Coverage B (Other Structures), Coverage C (Personal Property), and Coverage D (Loss of Use).
-The standard deductible typically applies to property damage coverages (A, B, and C) but does notapply to Coverage D — Loss of Use / Additional Living Expenses.
+Your homeowner policy has multiple coverage parts: dwelling, Other Structures, personal property, and Loss of Use.
+The standard deductible typically applies to the property damage coverages (dwelling, Other Structures, and personal property) but does not apply to Loss of Use / Additional Living Expenses.
 If a carrier subtracts the deductible from your ALE payment, that is an error.

-Similarly, some carriers incorrectly apply the property deductible to a liability claim under Coverage E, or apply a dwelling deductible to a Contents-only claim where a separate contents deductible should apply.
+Similarly, some carriers incorrectly apply the property deductible to a liability claim under personal liability, or apply a dwelling deductible to a Contents-only claim where a separate contents deductible should apply.
 Always check which coverage part the deductible is being applied to and whether that matches your policy language.

 Double-Dipping: Applying the Deductible Twice